 Alright, people, let’s get down to brass tacks.
 First up, AdMob.
 Developed by Google, it is a mobile ad platform.
 It allows monetization of apps created by app developers.

-AdMob Estimates Revenue for Each Ad Unit Using the Formula:
+AdMob Estimated Revenue for Each Ad Unit:

 Earnings Reported by Ad Network / Total Number of Impression for All Ad Units * Number of Impressions for Ad Unit.